ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-count-inventory-with-documents.md

 By default, a recording is created for all the lines on the related physical inventory order.
 To avoid that two employees count the same items in case of distributed counting, it is advisable to gradually fill the physical inventory order by setting filters on the **Calculate Lines** batch job (see the "To create a physical inventory order" section) and then create the physical inventory recording while selecting the **Only Lines Not in Recordings** check box.
 This settings makes sure that each new recording that you create only contains different items than the ones on other recordings.

-In case of manual counting, you can print a list, the **Phys.
-Invt.
-Recording** report, which has an empty column to write the counted quantities in.
+In case of manual counting, you can print a list, the **Phys. inventury Recording** report, which has an empty column to write the counted quantities in.
 When counting is completed, you enter the recorded quantities on the related lines on the **Phys.
 Inventory Recording** page.
 Lastly, you transfer the recorded quantities to the related physical inventory order by setting the status to **Finished**.

 1. On a **Physical Inventory Order** page that contains lines for the items to be counted in one recording, choose the **Make New Recording** action.
 2. Select options and set filters as necessary.